Large time behavior and optimal decay estimate for solutions to the generalized Kadomtsev--Petviashvili--Burgers equation in 2D: Introduction

 We can easily to see that $X^{s}(\R^{2})$ is embedded in $\dot{\mathbb{H}}^{-m}_{x}(\R^{2})$ for any $m\in \mathbb{N}$ and $s\ge 0$.
 Therefore, for $u \in X^{1}(\R^{2})$, $v_{x}=u_{y}$ can be rewritten by $v = \p_{x}^{-1}u_{y}$.
 Thus, \eqref{KPB} is equivalent to the following Cauchy problem:

 In what follows, we would like to consider \eqref{KPB-s} instead of \eqref{KPB}.
 Now, let us recall some known results about the Cauchy problem \eqref{KPB-s}.
 First of all, we shall introduce the fundamental results about the global well-posedness of \eqref{KPB-s}.
 Molinet~\cite{M99} constructed the solutions to \eqref{KPB}, provided the initial data $u_{0} \in X^{s}(\R^{2})$ for $s>2$.
-More precisely, he showed that if $\|u_{0}\|_{H^{1}}+\|\p_{x}^{2}u_{0}\|_{L^{2}}+\|\p^{-1}_{x}\p_{y}u_{0}\|_{L^{2}}$ is sufficiently small, then \eqref{KPB-s} has a unique global solution $u(x, y, t)$ satisfying
+More precisely, he showed that if $p\ge1$ and $\left\|u_{0}\right\|_{H^{1}}+\left\|\p_{x}^{2}u_{0}\right\|_{L^{2}}+\left\|\p^{-1}_{x}\p_{y}u_{0}\right\|_{L^{2}}$ is sufficiently small, then \eqref{KPB-s} has a unique global solution $u(x, y, t)$ satisfying the following properties:

 For more details, see Theorem~\ref{thm.u-SDGE} below.
 Moreover, for the related results about the global well-posedness of \eqref{KPB-s}, we can also refer to another his paper \cite{M00}.
 Furthermore, for the case $p=1$, we also remark that the global well-posedness of (\ref{KPB-s}) is improved by Kojok~\cite{K07} for $\e =1$ and Darwich~\cite{D12} for $\e =-1$ (see, also \cite{MR02}).